ewdlop/Communtism/README.md

 Devil: you guys are so fuck up!

-I be: this is perfect natural.
+I be: this is perfectly supernatural.